 “a trusted brand that helps promote accommodation and tourism Australia wide”

-This is quite a remarkable statement given that the website has only been online for a few months, and that the website owner, Amanda Stichbury, was fined and convicted by a court in 2014 and also in 2017 for breaching Australian Consumer Law over a series of false billing charges.
+This is quite a bold statement given that the website has only been online for a few months, and that the website owner, Amanda Stichbury, was fined and convicted by a court of law in 2014 and also in 2017 for breaching Australian Consumer Law over a series of false billing charges.

 Anyone who receives an invitation from HotelFind to check their business details should confirm if there are any costs associated in updating or maintaining their listing.
 If costs are involved, the benefit of having a listing on the HotelFind website should be carefully considered.